Do Go On - 396 - Rosemary Brown: A Musical Seance

 Penny farthing.

-That's how I like to get to work.
+That's how I like to get to work quickly and up high.

 Yeah, yeah.